 777 West Street

 This gracious home and the land on which it sites share a unique and inter-related history that begins with the indigenous peoples who originally populated the region.
 If you listen carefully, you may hear the sounds of the Mohicans, Native Americans, who lived in and travelled this area as part of their ancient hunting grounds for centuries.
 As the Mohicans were driven further westward by settlers in the mid-1700’s, notables such as Colonel Stoddard Jacob, Wendell, the Holmes (Oliver Wendall Holmes family), Roots, Williams, Pollock and Allen families were either provided land grants or purchased these lands throughout what is now known as Pittsfield, including the West end of the city.
 Much of the land was sold off as farms (Jacoby Farm of Fort Hill Avenue) or estates.
-Early documents indicated that William C. Allen (descendant of Pittsfield’s “fighting parson” of Revolutionary War fame) sold some of the land in what we now call the outer West Street area to the Pollock family (stockholders in the Taconic Mill) in 1873.
-Henry Valentine, (varnish manufacturer) purchased 385 acres in 1850 and developed the Taconic Farm Estate near Onota Lake which included much of the land across West Street.
-The estate was replaced in 1908 by “Tor Court” (from the English work meaning hill overlooking the lake), purchased from Henry Valentine for $400,000by Warren Salisbury, a wealthy Chicagoan who made a fortune in the manufacture of rubber goods and pianos and organs (he married Eva Kimball of the Kimball Piano and Organ Company).
-The Salisburys purchased additional land from a John Spoor (descendant of Captain John Spoor or Spurr, one of the early Dutch settlers from the Hudson Valley), in 1912.
-In 1948, the Salisbury mansion was purchased by Hillcrest Hospital and presently continues its medical role as a unit of Berkshires Medical Center.
+Early documents indicated that William C. Allen (descendant of Pittsfield’s famous “fighting parson” of Revolutionary War fame) sold some of the land in what we now call the outer West Street area to the Pollock family (stockholders in the Taconic Mill) in 1873.
+Henry Valentine, (varnish manufacturer) purchased 385 acres in 1850 and developed the Taconic Farm Estate near Onota Lake, which included much of the land across West Street.
+The estate was replaced in 1908 by “Tor Court” (from the English word meaning "hill overlooking the lake"), purchased from Henry Valentine for $400,000 by Warren Salisbury, a wealthy Chicagoan who made a fortune in the manufacture of rubber goods and pianos and organs (he married Eva Kimball of the Kimball Piano and Organ Company).
+The Salisburys purchased additional land from John Spoor (descendant of Captain John Spoor or Spurr, one of the early Dutch settlers from the Hudson Valley), in 1912.
+In 1948, the nearby Salisbury mansion was purchased by Hillcrest Hospital and presently continues its medical role as a unit of Berkshires Medical Center.
 Over the years the land has been divided and purchased many times with several streets and housing now on either side of ”outer” West Street.